Tudor Vladimirescu (1854): Communist period to present day

 Tudor Vladimirescu became a schoolship for the Industrial Marine High School of Galați in 1980, then began serving as the headquarters of Navrom Galați from 1981.
 Between 22 and 23 November 1983 negotiations regarding a navigation dispute with the Yugoslav Navigation Company of Belgrade were held aboard the ship.
 The ship was also placed at the disposal of the House of Pioneers of Orșova who organized visits on board the ship for school children in 1989.
 Between 1990 and 1992, Tudor Vladimirescu operated as a luxury floating restaurant named "Europolis" in Tulcea.

-In 1993, some repair works were carried out at Severin, at the same time, the keel of the ship was also replaced.
+In 1993, some repair works were carried out at Severin, at the same time, the keel of the ship was also rebuilt.
 Between 2002 and 2003, the ship was modernized at Galați and Brăila.
 Initially, the Damen shipyard at Galați was to carry out the project, however, the ship ended up in the cold park near the Chiciu Ostrov where she was affected by the weather and rust.
 In November 2002, the ship was transferred to the Brăila shipyard, where the modernization works were continued.
 After a thorough review by specialists, the thin metal sheets were replaced and the damaged elements of the rudder and paddles were repaired.
 In a $1.5 million project, the piping was redone, the valves were replaced, the electrical, sanitary, and air conditioning installations were modernized, and new thermally and acoustically insulated superstructures were added.
 The oil fuel previously used was replaced with diesel to remove the polluting fumes.
 The original hull, paddle wheels, and engine were kept.

 In 2004, Tudor Vladimirescu was reintroduced to the tourist circuit.
 Today, the ship offers her passengers two promenade decks with a capacity of 20 and 80 seats respectively, and two lounges with 30 seats in the bow and 70 seats in the stern.
 Both the promenade decks and the lounges are equipped with high-performance sound systems.
 Two apartments with double beds are located on the promenade level, while the main deck level has four rooms with double beds and a bathroom.
 The aft saloon houses the ship's bar and galley, linked to the lower deck by an elevator.
 On the lower bow deck, there are eight cabins with two bunk beds each, on the lower aft deck there are two cabins with four beds each, as well as the crew cabins.
 She is mostly docked in front of the Navigation Palace in Galați and is used primarily as a protocol ship for local and governmental level meetings and can be rented for luxury cruises.